 Do not have a higher project frame rate than 30fps

 Your frame rates should only vary from 23.987 to 30fps.
-It’s the most favourable range unless you’re a gamer.
-Movies are mostly always 24fps, UK and some other countries are always 25fps and the US are around 30fps.
+It’s the most favorable range unless you’re a gamer.
+Movies are mostly always 24fps, UK and some other countries are always 25fps and in the US are around 30fps.